Wolfgang Tillmans photographs Frank Ocean for ‘Boys Don’t Cry’ magazine

 In Boys Don’t Cry magazine, French film director Romain Gavras published a comic strip featuring graphics by London-based artist Pablo Jones-Soler.
 It contains a series of text messages from a drug mule, who explains the process of trafficking product from Morocco into France and the rest of Europe.

-“Tricolor” uses transportation as a metaphor for Tyler’s success and ambition.
-The two-page spread in Boys Don’t Cry magazine also features pictures of him and his cream colored BMW M3 E30.
+Tyler uses transportation as a metaphor for success and ambition in his new text for Boys Don’t Cry magazine.
+The two-page spread also features pictures of him and his cream-colored BMW M3 E30.

 Boys Don’t Cry magazine includes a poem by Kanye titled “The McDonald’s Man,” which details french fries, cheeseburgers, and other items on the menu conspiring against each other.
 The piece features photos by Nabil Elderkin that capture West driving his Lamborghini up to a franchise location in Calabasas and speaking his verses onto the drive-thru’s order screen.

-In his new magazine, Boys Don’t Cry, Frank Ocean published an interview featuring rapper Lil B, aka BasedGod, and Illegal Civ founder Mikey Alfred.
-The trio discusses music, money, internet culture, and more, over eight pages.
-The article, titled “Holy Combat,” includes a painting of Lil B with a snake around his neck by London-based artist Daniel David Freeman.
+In his new magazine, Boys Don’t Cry, Frank Ocean published an interview featuring rapper Lil B (aka BasedGod) and Illegal Civ founder Mikey Alfred.
+The trio discusses music, money, internet culture, and more, over eight pages titled “Holy Combat.”
+The article includes a painting of Lil B with a snake around his neck by London-based artist Daniel David Freeman.

 Boys Don’t Cry features a series of interviews by Illegal Civ founder Mikey Alfred with five of Ocean’s other friends in LA around 2012 or 2013, titled “Hopes and Dreams.”
 Recordings from these sessions were sampled in Ocean’s song “Futura Free,” which closes out his companion album, Blonde.
 The interviewees include his brother, Ryan Breaux; Illegal Civ skaters Sage Elsesser and Na’kel Smith; and friends Brahim Hariri and Evan Clark.

 In his new magazine, Boys Don’t Cry, Frank Ocean published a six-part screenplay titled Godspeed.
 The story follows Steely, a “charismatic and well-liked, but emotionally guarded” boy, alongside his friends.
-Oceans describes the play as a ‘reimagined part of his boyhood.’
+Ocean describes the play as a ‘reimagined part of his boyhood.’

 In Boys Don’t Cry magazine, Frank Ocean included a photoshoot with friends camping outside Munich, Germany.
-The series includes an image of his friend smoking in a car, which he used on one of the three digital album covers for Blonde.
+Notably, the series features an image of his friend smoking in a car that appears on one of the three digital album covers for Blonde.
 The piece also samples a text by American neo-conceptual artist Jenny Holzer titled Truisms.

 Inside Frank Ocean’s Boys Don’t Cry magazine, journalist Danna Takako talks to the voice of the 2016 Blonde track “Be Yourself” and 2012 Channel Orange track “Not Just Money.”
-In the article, titled “This Is Mom,” Takako asks Watson about her son’s friendship with Ocean—including how it led Ocean to first record his music—as well as her motherly phone calls and advice.
+Takako asks Watson about her phone calls and her son’s friendship with Ocean—including how it led him to record his music for the first time—in an article titled “This Is Mom.”

-In Boys Don’t Cry, artist Tom Sachs outlines the acceptable (and forbidden) paints and hues used in his NYC studio.
+In Boys Don’t Cry, artist Tom Sachs outlines the acceptable (and forbidden) paints used in his NYC studio.
 The article is a print adaptation of his 2011 film Color.

 Boys Don’t Cry magazine features a brief exchange with chef and YouTube personality Felicia “Auntie Fee” O’Dell.
 She recounts an anecdote about rescuing Frank Ocean late one night, after he ran out of gas on the Santa Monica Freeway.

-In his zine, Frank Ocean appears in a series by German photographer Wolfgang Tillmans titled “I’m a Morning Person,” captured in Berlin in January 2015.
-The piece includes four portraits, one of which is the cover photo of Boys Don’t Cry and its companion album, Blonde.
+In his zine, Frank Ocean models for German photographer Wolfgang Tillmans in a series titled “I’m a Morning Person,” captured in Berlin in January 2015.
+The piece includes four portraits, one of which appears on the cover of Boys Don’t Cry and its companion album, Blonde.

 In an interview with Pitchfork, Wolfgang Tillmans walks us through his photoshoot with Frank Ocean for Fantastic Man magazine.
 This shoot would lead to a newfound friendship, and Tillman’s song would be used as the bookends to Frank’s new visual album, Endless.